 The Company grants advances to related parties for working capital requirements and other purposes.
 The advances are noninterest-bearing, unsecured, collectible in cash upon demand.
 These entities are related parties of the Company by virtue of having interlocking directors and common executive officers.
-As of December 31, 2022, the outstanding receivable is P2,950,000, which is presented as Due from Related Parties in the 2022 statement of financial position.
-There is no outstanding receivable as of December 31, 2021.
+As of December 31, 2023 and 2022, the outstanding receivable is P5,687,000 and P2,950,000, respectively.
+It is presented as Due from Related Parties in the statements of financial position.